b-lukaszuk/BS_wJ_eng/contents/progress_bar.md

 bars (`|`).
 However, the percentage is displayed anyway (`"$perc%"`) so it is not such a big problem after all.

-Now, we are ready to write a first version of our `animateProgressBar`.
+Now, we are ready to write the first version of our `animateProgressBar`.

 ```
 function animateProgressBar()